-If you're planning on extending a house but don't know where to start, our guide to extending your home is here to help.
+If you're planning on extending a house in the next few months, our guide to extending your home is here to help with every facet of the project.
 This three page feature covers everything from costing and designing extensions to permitted development and building regulations, you'll find everything you need to know about building an extension before you get started.

 Our guide also covers additional extension costs that you might not have considered, interior fit-out costs, hiring professionals and design considerations – all so that you can get the best house extension possible.

 Extending a house: budgeting for an extension

 Jump straight to the section that interests you

 If you're extending a house, you can get a comprehensive extension cost calculation using our free extension cost calculator, but for a rough idea of what you might have to budget for your house extension costs, see below.